Click here for more infos

 Cap Tourmente National Wildlife Area

 Since 2015, the Tadoussac Bird Observatory (TBO) has set up a migration monitoring station at the Cap Tourmente National Wildlife Area.
 This project is supported by Environment and Climate Change Canada.
+In 2025, we are pleased to also rely on the financial support of the TD Friends of the Environment Foundation to continue our environmental education work.

 Quebec’s most diverse ornithological site